 The woman listened attentively, with her hands devoutly clasped, until the prayer was finished, and then gazed at me seemingly with astonishment, but uttered no word by which I could gather that she was pleased or displeased with what I had said.
-I now bade the family farewell, and having mounted my mule, set forward to Arof glab per stan in a like the s a qu had
+I now bade the family farewell, and having mounted my mule, set forward to Arroyolos. of gate and set of the set of the